 Is this correct?
 They want to put him on a balanced diet, he gets 2 teaspoons of tuna a day plus a bowl of dried food which he doesn't always eat all of it.

 Your vet is the expert, and I hesitate to disagree.
-He has more info than I do.
+He has more information than I do.
 Here are a couple of factors that go into deciding whether a cat is overweight or just big:

-It somewhat depends on his length.
+A cat's weight depends on his length.
 If he's 3 feet or less (0.91 meters) from head to tip of tail, I can see how that kind of weight would end up in his belly.
 Our Leo is that long, weighs 20 pounds, and is somewhat porky in the middle :)